julie-ify/julie-ify/README.md

 - :computer: Language stack: JavaScript, React, Ruby, Rails.
 - 🌱 Over the years, I have worked in various roles where the need to be flexible have been vital.
 - 💡 My previous roles includes Mentorship, Teacher, Technical support engineer
-- :book: love visuals and audio books
+- :book: I love visuals and audio books
 - 👩‍🍳 I cook during my free time
 - 💪 I have 1+ years of remote work experience with devs from all over the world